zelhajou/zelhajou/README.md

-<sub>Always up for a collab or just a good tech chat!
+Always up for a collab or just a good tech chat!
 Got an idea?
-Let's make it happen!<sub>
+Let's make it happen!

 > 📬 Ping me on: <a href="mailto:zelhajou@gmail.com">Email</a> | <a href="https://www.linkedin.com/in/zelhajou/">LinkedIn</a> | <a href="https://x.com/zelhajou">X</a> | <a href="https://discord.com/users/aaaikrz">Discord</a> | <a href="https://www.instagram.com/aaaikrz/">Instagram</a>